Healthy Vision Month

 - Wash your hands before touching your eyes or removing contact lenses.

 Has it been some time since your last eye exam?
-Schedule a comprehensive eye exam at a My Eyelab location near you!
+Schedule An eye exam at a My Eyelab location near you!